freer4an/simple-bank/README.md

 * Create a new user
 * Update a user
-* Create an accounts with different currencies
+* Create accounts with different currencies
 * Record account balance changes history for each account
 * Transfer money between 2 accounts
 * List accounts with pagination